Comment on "Chiral symmetry restoration, the eigenvalue density of the Dirac operator, and the axial U(1) anomaly at finite temperature"

 \paragraph{}

 The proof of (i.)\ and (ii.)\ given in Ref.~\cite{Aoki:2012yj} makes crucial use of the following argument.
-In Sec.~II~C of Ref.~\cite{Aoki:2012yj} [see their Eqs.~(23) and (24)], the authors state that if for some mass-independent positive-definite observable $\Oc(A)$, involving only gauge fields, $A$, one has for some non-negative integers $l_0,k$ that
+In Sec.~II~C of Ref.~\cite{Aoki:2012yj} [see their Eqs.~(23) and (24)], the authors state that if for some mass-independent positive-definite observable $\Oc(A)$, involving only (lattice) gauge fields, $A$, one has for some integers $l_0\ge 1$ and $k\ge 0$ that

 where $\la\ldots\ra$ denotes the expectation value, then one can write